 Send a tweet with a short program to @Atari8BitBot or @AppleIIBot and your program will run on an emulated Atari 8-bit or Apple II computer.
 The bot will tweet you back with a video your program’s output!

-The Atari bot accepts programs in five programming languages: Atari BASIC, the version of BASIC that shipped with the original Atari 400 and 800 computers in 1979; Turbo-Basic XL, an enhanced version of the BASIC programming language; Atari Microsoft BASIC II, an unloved stepchild; Atari Logo, which was popular for learning programming and making graphics; Atari PILOT, a simple language that’s also great at making graphics; Super PILOT, an unreleased upgrade; Action!, a speedy procedural language unique to the Atari 8-bit platform; and Atari Assembler/Editor, a tricky low-level language that’s as close to manipulating the bytes yourself as you’d want to get.
+The Atari bot accepts programs in six programming languages: Atari BASIC, the version of BASIC that shipped with the original Atari 400 and 800 computers in 1979; Turbo-Basic XL, an enhanced version of the BASIC programming language; Atari Microsoft BASIC II, an unloved stepchild; Atari Logo, which was popular for learning programming and making graphics; Atari PILOT, a simple language that’s also great at making graphics; Super PILOT, an unreleased upgrade; Action!, a speedy procedural language unique to the Atari 8-bit platform; and Atari Assembler/Editor, a tricky low-level language that’s as close to manipulating the bytes yourself as you’d want to get.

 This site will get you started.
 Direct questions to Kay Savetz.

 Instructions for the AppleIIBot have been moved to a separate site.